importwp/importwp/readme.txt

 = 2.8.1 =

 * FIX - Error displayed when removing custom field during loading of its data.
+* ADD - Show unique identifier field for term import template.
+* ADD - Allow for term perents to reference a custom field.

 = 2.8.0 =